betajaen/beastie/README.markdown

 Using Beastie
 -------------

-All of Beastie functions are contained in the @beastie@ namespace, any functions are put in Utils or Tests based on their use.
+All of Beastie functions are contained in the `beastie` namespace, any functions are put in Utils or Tests based on their use.
 All classes and functions use the camelCase notation, with the exception that class names have an uppercased first character.

-To include it in your project, simply copy the `beastie.cpp` and `beastie.h` files into your project directory, then include them in your project, making sure you correctly include and link to Ogre.
+To include it in your project, simply copy the `beastie.h` files into your project directory, then include them in your project, making sure you correctly include and link to Ogre.
+For compliation speed reasons you may want to `#include` beastie in your Static headers file.

 Shapes
 ------